FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.2 and Inkscape 0.48/Module 2 Lab.md

 In this task, we will look at a map of the contiguous United States using a few different projections.

-1. In QGIS Desktop, open the project, Country View.qgs by clicking ProjectOpen.
+1. In QGIS Desktop, open the project, Country View.qgs by clicking Project->Open.

 ![Country View.qgs](figures/Country_View.qgs.png "Country View.qgs")